skip to Main Content

 Some of our Maryland readers may find themselves asking at some point, “Is there ever a good time for a divorce?”
 Well, for some people, particularly those who are anticipating a high asset divorce, the answer might just be “Yes – next year.”

-A marriage can breakdown for any number of reasons.
-One spouse or the other might take a definitive step which can’t be overlooked by the other, such as infidelity.
+A marriage can break down for any number of reasons.
+One spouse or the other might take a definitive step that can’t be overlooked by the other, such as infidelity.
 Or, couples may simply “grow apart.”
 However, some couples may stay together regardless of the changes in the feelings they have toward one another, because there are serious financial implications if they don’t.

 Source: Reuters, “Considering divorce?
 Good reasons to wait for January,” Geoff Williams, Dec.
 21, 2012